Live chat with tools, a skill, and memory

 Step 7 — Inspecting the trace

-Every agent run writes structured events to events.jsonl (configured by the flavour's telemetry.path).
+Pass --events (with --events-file to choose the path) to capture structured observability events to traces/events.jsonl.
 This is raw observability data — let's turn it into something useful.

 7a — The raw event stream